 Old Station 1 is located at 428 Jefferson St., Pataskala, Ohio.
 Old Station 1 at this point in time is utilized for storage, and a meeting place for the Firefighters Association and the Women’s Auxiliary.

 Station 1 is located at 851 E. Broad St., Pataskala, Ohio.
 Station 1 currently houses the Administration offices, Fire Prevention, shift officers, and nine firefighter/paramedics.
 Station 1’s equipment is: two advanced life support (ALS) medic units, one heavy rescue, two fire engines, one ladder truck, one Battalion Chief’s vehicle, and one grass truck.
 This station is staffed 24 hours a day, seven days a week, 365 days a year.
 The Administration Offices are staffed 8 a.m. through 4 p.m.; Monday through Friday, in the lower level of the fire house.

 Station 2 is located at 120 N. Fourth St., Kirkersville, Ohio In November of 2016, Station 2 moved to the current location at 7072 National Road, Etna, Ohio.
 This site houses our firefighter/paramedics, the Fire Marshal Bureau along with a training facilities.
 This fire station is staffed 24 hours a day, seven days a week, 365 days a year and houses five (5) firefighters a day.
 The campus has a house that is used for rescue situations, a concrete pad to simulate extrication scenarios and a pond that we use for water training.
 Station 2’s equipment is one advanced life support (ALS) medic unit, and one fire engine.

 Station 3 is located at 7125 Mink St., in Pataskala.
 Station 3 houses six firefighter/paramedics.
 This station is staffed 24 hours a day, seven days a week, 365 days a year.
 This station also staffs Fire Prevention Officer John Singleton 8 a.m. through 4 p.m., Monday through Friday.
 Station 3’s equipment is two advanced life support (ALS) medic units and 1 fire engine.

 The District operates with two fire engines, a tower and a rescue that are housed at the Stations.
-Each engine was built by Pierce Manufacturing, Incorporated.
-They each hold many different pieces of equipment necessary for firefighting and rescue tasks.
+Each engine holds many different pieces of equipment necessary for firefighting and rescue tasks.
 Each engine holds 1,000 gallons of water.
 The rescue has various and in-depth tools to handle an auto extrication, water rescue, etc.